The Green Book

-The 2020 version of the GB represents the 4th major review and the latest update to align with the Blue Book is now complete.
+The 2020 version of the Green Book represents the 4th major review and the latest update to align with the Blue Book is now complete.

-The new GB launch and related training was intended to commence from August 1 with a target date of completion by December 31 2020.
+The new Green Boo launch and related training was intended to commence from August 1 with a target date of completion by December 31 2020.

-Please monitor this webpage for further updates.
-Alternatively you may contact any of the following Green Book committee members by email:
+If you need access to the Green Book training material please contact any of the following Green Book committee members by email:

 CitiPower/ Powercor LFarrugia@powercor.com.au email@example.com